Plastic Free Shopping: 100+ Best Zero Waste Stores in UK

 The Wholesome Weigh, Hitchin

 As well as being completely plastic free The Wholesome Weigh stock plenty of ethically sourced produce and really focus on supporting growers co-ops.
-They even do local deliveries using cargo bikes for those who cant routinely make it to the shop!
+They even do local deliveries using cargo bikes.
 This is not only the place to go for all your essential refills of food, cleaning and bathroom products in Hitchin.
-The Wholesome Weigh also stock fairtrade, organic, local and artisan products.
+The Wholesome Weigh also stock Fairtrade, organic, local and artisan products.

 North of England